yanosea/rep/README.md

 You can send daily (opening / closing), weekly, monthly reports via `rep`.

-You can attache some files (ex. attendance sheet in Excel) in weekly and monthly .
+You can attache some files (ex. attendance sheet in Excel) in weekly and monthly.

 ## 🧩 Requirements